Dive Regulator Maintenance Guide (UK)

 6. Hang to dry in ventilated area away from direct heat.

 Never store wet.
-UK humidity can cause internal corrosion even from trapped moisture.
+Humidity can cause internal corrosion even from trapped moisture.

 Between-Dive Storage